Back to LiftMaster Guides

 • Door reverses every time regardless of how clear the path is

-• Opener light flashes 4 or 5 times after the door reverses
+• Opener light flashes several times after the door reverses

 • Door reverses when closing but works fine when opening

-• Door reverses immediately at start of close cycle before moving far
+• Door reverses immediately at the start of the close cycle

-• Door reverses only on cold mornings but works in afternoon
+• Door reverses only on cold mornings but works later in the day

 Recognize these?
 Here's what usually causes it.